SkillfulElectro/Makefiles/README.md

 # Makefiles
 I started my linux journey
-and one of the most important things in linux based distros are Makefiles
+and one of the most important things in linux based distros are Makefiles .

-here with examples you can learn how to use Makefiles
+this tutorial is my learning make files journey , hope it be useful . learned with love